 Meet leaders of industry

 As a student at Bristol Business School, you will have the opportunity to hear about the challenges, issues and decisions being made at the highest level of strategic leadership.
 Our inspirational line up of speakers has included Dr Mike Kinski, Operational Managing Director of Terra Firma who spoke on 'Management of Change in Business'.
-Read more about the speakers you can hear from at the Business School.
+Find out more about the Bristol Distinguished Address Series.

 Careers / Further study

 The MSc in International Management at Bristol Business School will give you the skills and knowledge needed for a successful career in international management, with the opportunity to work not just nationally, but on a global scale.

 We have a high employability rate on this course, with many of our graduates going on to work in high profile and specialist roles within international management.
 You'll be equipped to go into a varied range of positions, such as international project manager, international sales manager, service manager, communications manager, product manager, retail programme manager and business development manager.